bprzybys-nc/Husseini/doc/request.md

     style E fill:#e8f5e9
 ```

-**Key mechanism**: Each iteration improves the prompt and context, not the underlying model weights.
+**How it works**: Each iteration improves the prompt and context, reducing dependency on model retraining.

 ---